mtking2/VPython-Rubiks-Cube/README.md

-# PyCube
+# VPython Rubik's Cube

 ![PyCube Gif](resources/pycube.gif)

-PyCube is an 3D interactive Rubik's Cube.
+VPython Rubik's Cube is an 3D interactive Rubik's Cube.

 ### Purpose
-This software-based Rubik's Cube will serve as a basis for a later project in which I will attempt to create another program, implementing a neural network algorithm, that will teach itself to solve a Rubik's Cube (PyCube).
+~~This software-based Rubik's Cube will serve as a basis for a later project in which I will attempt to create another program, implementing a neural network algorithm, that will teach itself to solve a Rubik's Cube (PyCube).~~

+Neural network reserch will now be applied to my OpenGL Python Rubik's Cube.

 ### Dependencies